AsterAether/CharacterCustomizer/config_values.md

 * **EngineerLevelMaxShield:** Engineer: The max shield per level your survivor gets
 * **EngineerLevelMoveSpeed:** Engineer: The move speed per level your survivor gets
 * **EngineerLevelRegen:** Engineer: The regen per level your survivor gets.
+* **GaussTurretBaseMaxStock:** GaussTurret: Maximum number of charges this skill can carry.
+* **GaussTurretBaseRechargeInterval:** GaussTurret: How long it takes for this skill to recharge after being used.
+* **GaussTurretBeginSkillCooldownOnSkillEnd:** GaussTurret: Whether or not the cooldown waits until it leaves the set state
+* **GaussTurretCanceledFromSprinting:** GaussTurret: Sprinting will actively cancel this ability.
+* **GaussTurretIsBullets:** GaussTurret: Whether or not it has bullet reload behavior
+* **GaussTurretIsCombatSkill:** GaussTurret: Whether or not this is considered a combat skill.
+* **GaussTurretMustKeyPress:** GaussTurret: The skill can't be activated if the key is held.
+* **GaussTurretNoSprint:** GaussTurret: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **GaussTurretRechargeStock:** GaussTurret: How much stock to restore on a recharge.
+* **GaussTurretRequiredStock:** GaussTurret: How much stock is required to activate this skill.
+* **GaussTurretShootDelay:** GaussTurret: Time between bullets for bullet-style weapons
+* **GaussTurretStockToConsume:** GaussTurret: How much stock to deduct when the skill is activated.
+* **HarpoonsBaseMaxStock:** Harpoons: Maximum number of charges this skill can carry.
+* **HarpoonsBaseRechargeInterval:** Harpoons: How long it takes for this skill to recharge after being used.
+* **HarpoonsBeginSkillCooldownOnSkillEnd:** Harpoons: Whether or not the cooldown waits until it leaves the set state
+* **HarpoonsCanceledFromSprinting:** Harpoons: Sprinting will actively cancel this ability.
+* **HarpoonsIsBullets:** Harpoons: Whether or not it has bullet reload behavior
+* **HarpoonsIsCombatSkill:** Harpoons: Whether or not this is considered a combat skill.
+* **HarpoonsMustKeyPress:** Harpoons: The skill can't be activated if the key is held.
+* **HarpoonsNoSprint:** Harpoons: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **HarpoonsRechargeStock:** Harpoons: How much stock to restore on a recharge.
+* **HarpoonsRequiredStock:** Harpoons: How much stock is required to activate this skill.
+* **HarpoonsShootDelay:** Harpoons: Time between bullets for bullet-style weapons
+* **HarpoonsStockToConsume:** Harpoons: How much stock to deduct when the skill is activated.
-* **GaussTurrentBaseMaxStock:** GaussTurrent: Maximum number of charges this skill can carry.
+* **HarpoonTargetingBaseMaxStock:** HarpoonTargeting: Maximum number of charges this skill can carry.
-* **GaussTurrentBaseRechargeInterval:** GaussTurrent: How long it takes for this skill to recharge after being used.
+* **HarpoonTargetingBaseRechargeInterval:** HarpoonTargeting: How long it takes for this skill to recharge after being used.
-* **GaussTurrentBeginSkillCooldownOnSkillEnd:** GaussTurrent: Whether or not the cooldown waits until it leaves the set state
+* **HarpoonTargetingBeginSkillCooldownOnSkillEnd:** HarpoonTargeting: Whether or not the cooldown waits until it leaves the set state
-* **GaussTurrentCanceledFromSprinting:** GaussTurrent: Sprinting will actively cancel this ability.
+* **HarpoonTargetingCanceledFromSprinting:** HarpoonTargeting: Sprinting will actively cancel this ability.
-* **GaussTurrentIsBullets:** GaussTurrent: Whether or not it has bullet reload behavior
+* **HarpoonTargetingIsBullets:** HarpoonTargeting: Whether or not it has bullet reload behavior
-* **GaussTurrentIsCombatSkill:** GaussTurrent: Whether or not this is considered a combat skill.
+* **HarpoonTargetingIsCombatSkill:** HarpoonTargeting: Whether or not this is considered a combat skill.
-* **GaussTurrentMustKeyPress:** GaussTurrent: The skill can't be activated if the key is held.
+* **HarpoonTargetingMustKeyPress:** HarpoonTargeting: The skill can't be activated if the key is held.
-* **GaussTurrentNoSprint:** GaussTurrent: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **HarpoonTargetingNoSprint:** HarpoonTargeting: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **GaussTurrentRechargeStock:** GaussTurrent: How much stock to restore on a recharge.
+* **HarpoonTargetingRechargeStock:** HarpoonTargeting: How much stock to restore on a recharge.
-* **GaussTurrentRequiredStock:** GaussTurrent: How much stock is required to activate this skill.
+* **HarpoonTargetingRequiredStock:** HarpoonTargeting: How much stock is required to activate this skill.
-* **GaussTurrentShootDelay:** GaussTurrent: Time between bullets for bullet-style weapons
+* **HarpoonTargetingShootDelay:** HarpoonTargeting: Time between bullets for bullet-style weapons
-* **GaussTurrentStockToConsume:** GaussTurrent: How much stock to deduct when the skill is activated.
+* **HarpoonTargetingStockToConsume:** HarpoonTargeting: How much stock to deduct when the skill is activated.
 * **PressureMineBaseMaxStock:** PressureMine: Maximum number of charges this skill can carry.
 * **PressureMineBaseRechargeInterval:** PressureMine: How long it takes for this skill to recharge after being used.
 * **PressureMineBeginSkillCooldownOnSkillEnd:** PressureMine: Whether or not the cooldown waits until it leaves the set state